abrahamMS18/Solution-of-linear-equations-with-C/README.md

 You are free to change it.

-The only thing that I can ask you if, If you realize a change in the code, notice, what change you do.
+The only thing that I can ask you is, If you realize a change in the code, notice, what change you do.

 Hope this code is usefull for you.